 Metals and precious stones

-What would jewelry be without these wonderful gifts from our land?
-The basis of jewelry is forged in the purest metals to give meaning to the most precious stones.
+What would jewelry be without these wonderful gifts that our land offers us?
+The basis of jewelry is forged in the purest metals to give full meaning to the most precious stones.

-The term "precious metals" represents a rare and valuable chemical element.
-Depending on the era, different metals have been the most popular.
-If we think mainly of sterling silver, yellow gold, white gold, rose gold and platinum, it is not necessarily the most expensive that has always been the most appreciated by the different peoples of our civilization.
-All metals have their strengths and weaknesses, so it's up to each individual to choose the metal that suits them best!
-With the services of Flamme en rose, it is even possible to recycle your gold.
+The term “precious metals” represents a rare and valuable metallic chemical element.
+Depending on the era, different metals have had the greatest popularity.
+If we think mainly of sterling silver, yellow gold, white gold, rose gold and platinum, it is not necessarily the most expensive which has always been the most appreciated by the different peoples of our civilization.
+All metals have their strengths and constraints, it’s up to everyone to choose which metal suits them best!
+With the services of Flamme en rose, you can even recycle your gold.

-The term "precious metals" represents a rare and valuable chemical element.
-Depending on the era, different metals have been the most popular.
-If we think mainly of sterling silver, yellow gold, white gold, rose gold and platinum, it is not necessarily the most expensive that has always been the most appreciated by the different peoples of our civilization.
-All metals have their strengths and weaknesses, so it's up to each individual to choose the metal that suits them best!
-With the services of Flamme en rose, it is even possible to recycle your gold.
+The term “precious metals” represents a rare and valuable metallic chemical element.
+Depending on the era, different metals have had the greatest popularity.
+If we think mainly of sterling silver, yellow gold, white gold, rose gold and platinum, it is not necessarily the most expensive which has always been the most appreciated by the different peoples of our civilization.
+All metals have their strengths and constraints, it’s up to everyone to choose which metal suits them best!
+With the services of Flamme en rose, you can even recycle your gold.

-On the other hand, the term "gemstone" is applied to gems that are of natural origin, with good hardness and relative rarity.
-The stones that have the denomination of precious are the diamond, the sapphire, the ruby and the emerald.
-The quality of a gemstone is evaluated according to a series of criteria, mainly weight, color, cut and clarity.
-Taken together with market supply and demand, these criteria determine the value of a gemstone.
+For its part, the term “precious stone” is applied to gems that are of natural origin, with good hardness as well as relative rarity.
+The stones which have the denomination of precious are the diamond, the sapphire, the ruby and the emerald.
+The quality of a gemstone is assessed based on a series of criteria, primarily weight, color, cut and clarity.
+Taken together with market supply and demand, these criteria determine the value of a precious stone.
 Indeed, high demand can increase the value of a stone, despite its lower rarity.
-The value of gemstones also depends on where they come from and where they are sold, as supply and demand vary from country to country.
+The value of gemstones also depends on where they come from and where they are sold, as supply and demand vary by country.

-In addition to gemstones, we can also distinguish two other types of gem categories, namely fine stones and organic stones.
-Fine stones, sometimes called semi-precious, are all gems of mineral origin that are not included in the list of precious stones.
-Among others, we find in this list stones like garnet, topaz, citrine, amethyst, turquoise and quartz.
-The third category of organic stones includes gems from organic material such as pearl, mother of pearl, amber and coral.
+In addition to precious stones, we can also distinguish two other types of gem categories, namely fine stones and organic stones.
+Fine stones, sometimes called semi-precious, concern all gems of mineral origin which do not appear in the list of precious stones.
+Among others, we find in this list stones such as garnet, topaz, citrine, amethyst, turquoise and quartz.
+The third category of organic stones includes gems made from organic matter such as pearl, mother-of-pearl, amber and coral.

 Precious stones